Digital-Preservation-Finland/dpres-ipt-deprecated-2019-11-22/README.rst

 #.
 Commit with a descriptive commit message.
 Use max 50 characters on first line.
    You can refer to bugs in commit messages, e.g. "Fix KDKPAS-1", but also describe the change so that it's enough to read the commit message.
 #.
-After you have done a task, close the issue in Jira_.
-#.
 Don't add code to "future proof" the project, when the need isn't clear.
 #.
 When the need becomes clear, don't be afraid to refactor.
 Don't leave
    broken windows behind!